'Time for talk is over': US grapples for new approach on North Korea

 Doing so may prove as difficult as other approaches however.
 South Korea invited North Korea to begin joint military talks this month -- they never got an answer.

-Moon Sang-gyun, spokesman for the South Korean Ministry of National Defense said Monday that invitation remained: "The military's stance of strongly responding to North Korea's provocations hasn't changed a single bit.
+Moon Sang-gyun, spokesman for the South Korean Ministry of National Defense, said Monday that invitation remained: "The military's stance of strongly responding to North Korea's provocations hasn't changed a single bit.
 But I'd like to say that doors are always open for dialogue."